+1.1.
+Augmented Reality

-1.1 Augmented Reality From the human's perspective, the real world is composed of the physical materials that people can feel by their own senses.
-The information people get from their senses is very limited in some circumstances and extra information augmenting the real world could overcome the limitations.
-For example, when a repairman wants to fix a broken pipeline in a wall, a virtual map of the pipeline, overlaid on the real scene of the wall, will save the repairman a lot of time to find the broken pipeline.
-Another example: without a tour guide in an art museum, information such as the background of the artist or the music of his/her time will help the visitors to understand the work of art.
+From human's perspective, the real world is composed of physical objects that people can perceive using their five senses.
+Unfortunately, the information people get from their senses is limited to what is available in the real world and the hidden nature of objects and information associated with them is usually not available.
+In some applications, extra information augmenting the real world is essential.
+For example, when a repairman wants to fix a broken pipe in a wall, a virtual map of the pipes, overlaid on the real wall could be displayed helping him to locate rapidly the broken pipe or to open the wall without damage.

-Augmented Reality (AR) is used to describe a system, which enhances the real world by superimposing computer-generated information on top of it.
-AR is a variation of Virtual Reality (VR).
-VR technologies completely immerse a user inside a synthetic environment.
-While immersed, the user can not see the real world around him.
-In contrast, AR allows the user to see the real world, with computer-generated information superimposed upon or composed with the real world.
-Therefore, AR supplements reality, rather than completely replacing it.
-Combining 3D graphics with the real world in a 3D space is useful in that it enhances a user's perception of and interaction with the real world.
-In addition, the augmented information, such as annotations, speech instructions, images, videos, and 3D models, helps the user perform real world tasks.
-AR systems have been proposed as solutions in many domains, including medical, entertainment, military training, engineering design, robotics and tele-operation, and so on [1].
+Augmented Reality (AR) is a departure from traditional Virtual Reality (VR) in the sense that VR technologies completely immerse a user inside a completely synthetic environment.
+While immersed, the user cannot see the real world around him.
+In contrast, AR allows the user to see the real world, with computer-generated information superimposed over the real world.
+The ability to combine 3D graphics with the real world in a 3D space is useful in that it enhances a user's perception of the real world by showing its hidden structure.
+The augmented information could be in the form of annotations, speech instructions, images, video clips, and 3D models.
+AR systems have been used in many domains of application, including medical, entertainment, military training, engineering design, robotics and tele-operation, and many others [1].
 For example, doctors can see virtual ultrasound images overlaid on a patient's body, giving them the equivalent of X-ray vision during a needle biopsy, while a car driver can see the infrared imagery of night vision overlaid on the road ahead.
-Another major domain is the assembly, maintenance, and repair of complex machinery, in which computer-generated graphics and text prompts would be developed to train and assist plant personnel during complex manipulation or equipment maintenance and repair tasks [2-4].
+Another domains of application are in the field of assembly, maintenance, and repair of complex machinery, in which computer-generated graphics and text prompts is used to train and assist plant personnel during complex manipulations or equipment maintenance and repair tasks [2][3][4].